Russian, Ukrainian tensions evident at UN after Vitaly Churkin's death

 Susan Rice, a former US envoy to the United Nations, said Churkin was "a formidable adversary, but always a friend."

-Another former US ambassador, Samantha Power, said she was heartbroken by Churkin's death and credited him with trying to help improve Russian-US relations.
+Another former US Ambassador, Samantha Power, said she was heartbroken by Churkin's death and credited him with trying to help improve Russian-US relations.

 "Devastated by passing of UN ambassador Vitaly Churkin," Power tweeted.
 "Diplomatic maestro & deeply caring man who did all he (could) to bridge US-RUS differences."